kotkaaa/twitter_api/README.md

 Dear John!
 I developed this Api for you.
 Now you can read the latest tweets by Elon Musk, Donald Trump and other Twitter celebrities in real-time.

-To use this Api you must run the installer using Cli:
+To use this Api you must run the installer using Cli:\n
 $ php {DOCUMENT_ROOT}/private/install.php

-Or do a manual installation:
-mysql -u username -p
+Or do a manual installation:\n mysql -u username -p\n
-CREATE DATABASE dbname;
+CREATE DATABASE dbname;\n
-USE dbname;
+USE dbname;\n
-CREATE TABLE users (id int(11) unsigned not null auto_increment, name varchar(32) not null, constraint pk_example primary key (id));
+CREATE TABLE users (id int(11) unsigned not null auto_increment, name varchar(32) not null, constraint pk_example primary key (id));\n

-System requirements:
+System requirements:\n
-Apache 2.X
+Apache 2.X\n
-PHP 7.X
+PHP 7.X\n
-MySQL 5.6
+MySQL 5.6\n
 PDO

-If you have troubles using this Api or found any bugs - tell me about this Enjoy!
+If you have troubles using this Api or found any bugs - tell me about this\n Enjoy!

-Regards, Alex
+Regards, Alex\n
 Software developer